Putting a Value on the Work and Putting the Work in the Community with Coya Paz and Free Street Theater

 I always joke that whatever your stereotype about theatre in the late 60s, early 70s, Free Street was that.
 Free Street Theater with tambourines and long hair and Afros and flowing clothes and singing songs about let's be a flock together.
 We're not sheep, we're birds.
 I'm actually citing an actual song from the early 70s.
 So just these communal experiences.
 In the time that has elapsed since 1969, Free Street has often changed the way that we make work and who we're making work with, but never straying away from the original impulse, which is to think about how performance can be used to cross racial and economic boundaries just all of the time.
 I think that there's nothing we've done in our multi-decade history that isn't a kind of experiment in thinking about how performance can be used in that way.

 I think the company became more radical as it went on.
 I don't think its founding impulse was that radical, given that it was paid for by the city.
-I think we always [inaudible 00:08:09].
-You're interested in economics, Free Street was started with a $300,000 grant from the city of Chicago, or from the Arts Council of Illinois, one of those two.
+I think we always said like, you know, you're interested in economics, Free Street was started with a $300,000 grant from the city of Chicago, or from the Arts Council of Illinois, one of those two.
 In 1969, $300,000 is a lot, a lot of money.
 So it wasn't started out of this grassroots impulse, but when that money ran out, and it stopped being inherently a city project, the work became much more radical and much more about thinking about structures and systems that caused the segregation in the first place.